epvuc/sonyalpha-ftp/README.md

 Then the vsftpd config file will be able to forbid TSLv1.2 and force 1.1.

-To build and run:
+To build:

-`cd build; docker build -t sonyftp-deb10 . cd ..; sh start-sonyftp.sh`
+`docker build -t sonyftp-deb10 .`

+It needs a working directory for uploads to end up in and for ssl certs, etc.
+I'm using `/dstate/sonyftp` in the `start-vsftpd.sh` script here.

-the "srv" directory needs to contain a subdir named "ftp" or else logins from the camera fail with no errors logged.
+The working directory needs to contain a directory `srv` which needs to contain a subdir named "ftp" or else logins from the camera fail with no errors logged.
 The directory never gets used, but it has to be there.